ksu-hmi/Providence-Health-and-Services/projectroadmap.md

 8. [x ] Collaborate on integrating the youtube player and web page - Solome and Christian
 9. [x] Collaborate on integrating the music player and web page - Solome and Charles
-10. [x ] Collaborate on integrating the memory game and web page - Teresa and Solome 11.[x]
-Examine the template structure of the example given by our instructor on Online Food Ordering system and structure the providence website in a similar manner-Everyone's Task.
+10. [x ] Collaborate on integrating the memory game and web page - Teresa and Solome